 Step 4 – Test SSL Setup

 Once the SSL certificate is installed on the web server, visit https://your-domain.com/ in a web browser and look for the SSL lock icon in the URL bar.
 You can also do a security scan for the SSL setup on https://www.ssllabs.com/ssltest/.

 Step 5 – Renew Existing SSL Certificate

-All the certificates issued by Let’s encrypt care valid for 3 months only.
+All the certificates issued by Let’s Encrypt are valid for 3 months only.
 It allows you to renew a certificate before 30 days or less of expiry.
-The Certbot utility allows you to renew SSL with single command line.
+The Certbot utility allows you to renew SSL with a single command line.
 You can also schedule this in a cronjob.

 Run the below command to renew all the certificates on that system.

 You can also do a dry run without the actual renewal of the certificate.
 With this, you can verify if SSL renewal will work if scheduled with a cronjob.